libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## Windows agent

-The following agent installation has been tested on Windows Server 2019 and Windows 10.
-Login to your OSSEC server and run the agent manager.
+The following agent installation have been tested on Windows Server 2019 and Windows 10.
+Login to your OSSEC server and start the agent manager.

 :::: code-group
 ::: code-group-item Ubuntu